-The INFORMS Revenue Management and Pricing (RMP) Section announces the 2021 Student Paper Award.
+The INFORMS Revenue Management and Pricing (RMP) Section announces the 2022 Jeff McGill Student Paper Award.
 The awards are given annually for student papers judged to be the best in the field of revenue management and pricing.

-The first award is accompanied by a $500 honorarium.
-The second award is accompanied by a $300 honorarium.
+The first prize is accompanied by a $500 honorarium.
+The second prize is accompanied by a $300 honorarium.
 All other finalists, if any, will be awarded $100.
-All awards including finalists are accompanied by a plaque in addition to the cash award.
-Queen’s University is endowing the RMP student paper award in the honor and memory of Professor Jeff McGill (deceased).
+The number of finalists will depend on the number of entries.
+All prizes including finalists are accompanied by a plaque in addition to the cash award.
+More details are given below.

 There are five conditions for eligibility: